How to keep chisels from rusting

-If you are one of those people who suffers from chisels rusting, you know how frustrating it is.
-You can buy products like Rust-Oleum Chisel Protector that claim to stop rust, but it doesn’t seem to prevent rust.
-So we decided to find out what is going on behind the chisel rusting process, and we found out that it’s not as easy as you think.
+If you are one of those people who suffer from chisels rusting, you know how frustrating it is.
+You can buy products like Rust-Oleum Chisel Protector that claim to stop rust, but they do not seem to stop rust.
+So we decided to find out what’s behind the rusting process on chisels, and we found out it’s not as simple as you think.

 Sanding the surface

 Sanding away the chiseled surface gets rid of rust.
 You are allowed to hand sand and use a power sander.
 Make sure you have protective wear before you start working on the surface.
 The rust turns airborne, and that causes sickness.

 Goggles must protect your eyes, and your skin with gloves.
 A dust mask prevents you from breathing in the sanded particles.
 As you start sanding, the heaviness of rust tells you the course of the sandpaper.

 50-grit range sandpaper removes heavy dust.
 An extra-fine grit paper gives you a smooth finish.
 Steel wool substitutes sandpaper; you also start with coarse and fine wool for finishing.